barstown/ansible-training/README.md

 Introduction
 --------------

-Red Hat Ansible Training tries to give a general overview about Red Hat Ansible Engine and Red Hat Ansible Tower solutions, covering the most important concepts and elements inside these automation tools.
+Red Hat Ansible Training tries to give a general overview about Red Hat Ansible Automation Platform and Red Hat Ansible Automation Controller solutions, covering the most important concepts and elements inside these automation tools.

 To support this objective, a set of practical laboratories have been included in this training in order to explore each point deeply and assist the student learning process to internalizing best practices and key concepts.